rehypejs/rehype-retext/readme.md

 checks that sentences are not too complex.
 This plugins lets you use them on HTML documents.

-This plugin is unfortunately not able to apply changes by retext plugins (such as done by `retext-smartypants`) to the HTML content.
+This plugin is not able to apply changes by retext plugins (such as done by `retext-smartypants`) to the HTML content.

 This plugin is built on [`hast-util-to-nlcst`][hast-util-to-nlcst], which does